 The crude oil is processed to obtain various petroleum products.

-Examples of petroleum products are Diesel, Petrol, Mobil oil, Engine oil, 2 stroke and 4 stroke engine oil, Kerosene oil etc.
+Examples of petroleum products are Diesel, Petrol, Mobil oil, Engine oil, 2 strokes, 4 strokes engine oil, Kerosene oil, etc.

 2. Material Safety Data Sheet (MSDS).

-It is generally known as material safety data sheet (MSDS).
+It is generally known as a material safety data sheet (MSDS).

-- It is a sheet which contains all the basic information such as physical and chemical properties, extinguishing medium, precautions etc. about the chemicals.
+- It is a sheet that contains all the basic information such as physical and chemical properties, extinguishing medium, precautions, etc. about the chemicals.

 - MSDS must be pasted at prominent places in all the working facilities.

 Components of MSDS: